+- 1.4 The revised Treasury Management Code covers the following Prudential Indicators which were approved by the Commissioner on 23rd February 2017:

+- Authorised limit for external debt;

+- Operational boundary for external debt;

+- Actual external debt;

+- Upper limits on fixed and variable rate exposure;

-- 1.3 The revised Treasury Management Code covers the following Prudential Indicators which were approved by the Commissioner on 22 February 2018: - Authorised limit for external debt. - Operational boundary for external debt. - Actual external debt. - Upper and lower limits to the maturity structure of borrowing. - Upper limits to the total principal sums invested longer than 365 days. - Gross debt and Capital Finance Requirement. - 1.4 In addition to the above indicators, where there is a significant difference between the net and the gross borrowing position the risk and benefits associated with this strategy will be clearly stated in the annual strategy.
+- Upper and lower limits to the maturity structure of borrowing;

+- Upper limits to the total principal sums invested longer than 364 days; and

+- Gross debt and Capital Finance Requirement.

+- 1.5 In addition to the above indicators, where there is a significant difference between the net and the gross borrowing position the risk and benefits associated with this strategy will be clearly stated in the annual strategy.

-- 1.5 The strategy covers:
+- 1.6 The strategy covers:

-- a) Prospects for interest rates.
+- a) Prospects for interest rates;

-- b) Treasury limits in force which will limit the treasury risk and activities of the Commissioner, including prudential and treasury indicators.
+- b) Treasury limits in force which will limit the treasury risk and activities of the Commissioner, including prudential and treasury indicators;

-- c) The borrowing strategy.
+- c) The borrowing strategy;

-- d) Sensitivity forecast.
+- d) Sensitivity forecast;

-- e) External and internal borrowing.
+- e) External and internal borrowing;

-- f) Debt rescheduling.
+- f) Debt rescheduling;

-- g) Policy on borrowing in advance of need.
+- g) Policy on borrowing in advance of need;

-- h) The investment strategy.
+- h) The investment strategy; and

 - i) The policy on the use of external service providers.